Strycora/Strycora/README.md

 I'm looking for an entry level software development position with training and mentorship opportunities to launch my career and catapault my skills to the next level.
 - 🔭 I’m currently working on honing my interview skills and planning out my job search.

-Aside from coding, I have a passion for fitness and lift weights religiously as well as consistently practicing the martial art, Muay Thai.
+Aside from coding, I have a passion for fitness and enjoy lifting weights and practicing the martial art, Muay Thai.

 ---Projects---